tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 ## Scenario

 We want to build a hypothetical search engine for [pangrams](https://en.wikipedia.org/wiki/Pangram).
 A pangram is a sentence in which each letter of the alphabet occurs at least once.
-The following tutorial first shows [how to integrate a new custom dataset](#compiling-the-dataset) into ir_datasets so that subsequent retrieval approaches [can retrieve from this new dataset](#retrieval-experiments).
+This tutorial first shows [how to integrate a new custom dataset](#how-to-integrate-a-new-custom-dataset) into ir_datasets, then it shows how [retrieval experiments](#retrieval-experiments) can be implemented, to retrieve documents from this new dataset.

-## Compiling the Dataset
+## How to integrate a new custom dataset

 Retrieval experiments following the cranfield paradigm require a set of documents, a set of topics with information needs, and relevance judgments.
 To build and evaluate our hypothetical search engine for pangrams, we first collect the documents from an existing [list of pangrams](https://clagnut.com/blog/2380) and build a set of information needs for retrieval experiments.
 We assume that no relevance judgments are available yet (as they usually are created after "enough" retrieval models have been pooled).